Murder of Mollie Tibbetts: Politicization of Tibbetts's death

 The case became a political talking point for more restrictive immigration policies.
-Opponents of illegal immigration emphasized that the suspect had entered the country illegally, despite research showing that undocumented immigrants are less likely to commit crimes than native-born Americans.
+Opponents of illegal immigration emphasized that the suspect had entered the country illegally.
+Others argued that research shows that undocumented immigrants are less likely to commit crimes than native-born Americans.
 Liberals characterized the politicization of Tibbetts's murder as fearmongering.
 Vice President Mike Pence called attention to the case at the beginning of a speech in Des Moines on August 15, telling a crowd of President Donald Trump's supporters that the government would continue to provide "any and all federal support" to the case.
 Pence later met with the Tibbetts family aboard Air Force Two.
 President Trump on August 22 said: “A person came in from Mexico illegally and killed her.
 We need the wall, we need our immigration laws changed, we need our border laws changed."
 A campaign email sent by the Donald J. Trump for President, Inc. committee blamed Democrats' immigration policies for Tibbetts' death.

 In August 2018, after the body of Tibbetts was recovered, the Tibbetts family released a statement in which they asked for time and privacy.
-In addition, Tibbetts' father—responding to Donald Trump, Jr.—criticized as "heartless" and "despicable" the use of Tibbetts's death for political purposes; he especially decried its use against immigrants.
+In addition, Tibbetts' father—responding to Donald Trump Jr.—criticized as "heartless" and "despicable" the use of Tibbetts's death for political purposes; he especially decried its use against immigrants.
 Tibbetts's father said, "The Hispanic community are Iowans.
 They have the same values as Iowans.
 As far as I'm concerned, they're Iowans with better food".
 He denounced those who "appropriate Mollie's soul in advancing views she believed were profoundly racist".